logicguy1/The-Cookbook/Tuna Quiche/README.md

 ## Materials
 * A pie plate
 * An oven
+* A big bowl
 ## Method
 1. Cut your tomatoe(s) in slices.
+2. Take a big bowl and put the eggs, the yogurt and a little bit of milk.
+Be careful, do ot put too much milk or it will be too liquid.
+3. Mix everything together.
+4.
 ## Conclusion

 ## Discussion